 The case for exfoliation

-Despite the post title, I’m not saying that everyone should stop exfoliating indefinitely because it’s evil, because there are certainly people, generally those with oilier skin types, who can benefit from the occasional exfoliation (keyword occasional).
-Some people may also generate skin cells faster than they can naturally shed them, so it makes sense to get some help via exfoliation.
+Despite the post title, I’m not saying that everyone should stop exfoliating indefinitely because it’s evil, because there are certainly people who can benefit from the occasional exfoliation (keyword occasional).

 Many of the results we crave (smooth glowing skin) can actually be solved by other means, for example making sure your skin is properly hydrated or by getting the proper nutritions internally.
 Sloughing off your skin because you don’t like the way it looks is only temporary fix, and one that can lead to more problems if you’re not careful.